 Thus, in 1603, Haj Isa ibn Budrus, the first owner of our house, commissioned the best artisans and artists from abroad to decorate the walls of the reception room with carvings and fantastic, colourful paintings.
 It was notable that even after long decades and stormy events in the city, the magic of this reception room which smells of walnut and pine, has still been preserved.
 Human, animal and plant motifs were depicted on these wooden panels.
 Among the floral motifs were lotus blossoms, lilies and carnations.
 Verses from David’s Psalms and Solomon’s Proverbs were also integrated into the wooden panels.
 The most important paintings, however, were motifs from the Bible.
 The best known of them was the sacrificial scene with Abraham and Isaac.
 Abraham stood in an arrogant posture with the hem of his cloak fastened under his belt.
 He held the knife in his hand by the neck of his son Isaac who was kneeling under him.
 Isaac’s eyes were blindfolded.
 Above him hovered a good-natured angel carrying a sacrificial lamb on his arms.
 Who knew then that the eyes of the city would be blindfolded today and that the city itself would become a sacrificial lamb?

 My grandfather’s voice still echoes in my ears today as he spoke in detail about the beloved room of our family’s house.
-Unfortunately, his family finally lost the centrepiece of their house in the year of his birth (1912) through a major deal with a German woman, named Martha Koch, acting on behalf of one of Berlin’s museums.
+Unfortunately, his family finally lost the centerpiece of their house in the year of his birth (1912) through a major deal with a German woman, named Martha Koch, acting on behalf of one of Berlin’s museums.

 My grandfather tried to justify his father’s action, stating that the history of the city was as hard as its stones.

 Mrs. Martha spent a long time in the city, where she ran a sophisticated literary salon with her husband and daughter.
 This salon was visited by most consuls and foreign visitors from Europe, among them writers, globetrotters, archaeologists and antique dealers.
 During one of her frequent visits to our family’s house, she was impressed by its architectural style and wanted to buy the whole house and fly it to Berlin.
 Since this was an impossible undertaking, she limited herself to purchasing the ornate wood panelling from the reception room.
-She photographed the fountain, the staircase to the upper floor, the decorative wooden grilles, the Iwan with his marble floor and the windows of the dome of the reception room covered with red, yellow and blue Armanaz glass.
+She photographed the fountain, the staircase to the upper floor, the decorative wooden grilles, the Iwan with its marble floor and the windows of the dome of the reception room covered with red, yellow and blue Armanaz glass.
 She also haggled over the Persian carpets, the wooden fireplace and some of the silver objects.
 According to the available information, the wooden panels were taken in fourteen large boxes to the port of Tripoli and shipped from there to Hamburg.
-From Hamburg they were transported to Berlin.
+From Hamburg they were transported to Berlin

 In the hall where my ancestors sat and received their guests, there were pictures that are still present in the memory of the city and its warring inhabitants.
 I draw again from the treasure of memories and think of the stories of my grandfather, who once said with a smile: